Commencement Exercises for the Class of 2020

 On Sunday, May 16, 330 members of Saint Anselm College’s Class of 2020 returned to the Hilltop for a long-awaited celebration of their graduation. the festivities fulfilled a promise made by the college’s president, Dr. Joseph A. Favazza, that commencement would be celebrated in person when the coronavirus has subsided to the point where a large gathering would be possible.

-Watch the Commencement Exercises for the Class of 2020
+Video: Celebration of Commencement for the Class of 2020

 Speeches and Remarks